EvolutionX-10/discordbot/README.md

 ## Installation

-Now you can proceed to install dependencies. <br>
+Now you can proceed to install dependencies. <br />
 After that, we will compile our TypeScript code to JavaScript

 Note: This project uses `yarn` to manage dependencies.
 If you don't have `yarn` installed, you can install it using [`npm install -g yarn`](https://yarnpkg.com/en/docs/install).